Smart Contracts and Dapps

 What makes smart contracts so key in expanding blockchain use cases is that the fact that the conditions for completion and requirements of all parties are entirely quantifable.
 This means that a certain numerical action needs to take place in order for the smart contract to be activated, refunded, or terminated.

-Blockchain app developers on the Lisk network will be able to incorporate smart contracts into their sidechains!
+Blockchain app developers on the Lisk network will be able to incorporate smart contracts into their sidechains.

 A smart contract is agreed upon and stored on a decentralized, encrypted ledger.
 This elevates its blockchain uses for a variety of reasons.
 First of all, the decentralization of a blockchain hosting the ledger means that it is not processed by and thus entrusted in a central entity who might have self-interest in manipulating the data.
-Similarly so, the encrypted nature of the blockchain means that any smart contract example and its history is permanently embedded into the blockchain and any outside manipulation will be noticed and corrected by other nodes on the network.
+Similarly so, the encrypted nature of blockchain technology means that any smart contract example and its history is permanently embedded into blockchain and any outside manipulation will be noticed and corrected by other nodes on the network.
 This helps all parties benefit from the trustless nature of the infrastructure.
 Any tampering would require huge amounts of computing power and would not be financially or logistically viable.

-Lastly, the failure of one particular smart contract does not necessarily spell doom for the overall database, or ethical integrity of the blockchain itself, as all smart contracts are verifiable on a case-by-case basis.
+Lastly, the failure of one particular smart contract does not necessarily spell doom for the overall database, or ethical integrity of blockchain technology itself, as all smart contracts are verifiable on a case-by-case basis.
 Thus what we end up with is creating what logically behaves as a single, large and secure computer system, but in fact, it comes without the risks, costs and trust-related issues of a traditional, centralized model.

 The automated, verifiable and trustless nature of smart contracts has added a new aspect of tangible blockchain uses in the real world, one that allows it to pose a serious challenge to the majority of centralized industries.
 Most traditional businesses rely on legal infrastructure and agreements in order to conduct business with third parties.
 This requires a variety of middlemen, as well as incredibly big budgets dedicated to documentation processing and contract enforcement.
 By opting for a blockchain-based smart contract system, most businesses can reduce the risk of fraud and the costs of middlemen, whilst avoiding having to hand all data over to another centralized entity.
 In essence, they allow any business agreement to be automatically executed or enforced.